JRRudy1/pyo3_gc_error/README.md

 - [`ThreadCheckerImpl::ensure`](https://github.com/PyO3/pyo3/blob/8bd29722017e51088e97112a8cebd658f61606c4/src/impl_/pyclass.rs#L1048)
 - `assert_eq!(thread::current().id(), self.0, "{} is unsendable, but sent to another thread", type_name)`

-See the backtrace generated when running the example, or those in the the `errors/*_traceback.md` files, for the full call sequence leading to the crash.
+For the full call sequence leading to the crash, see the backtrace generated when running the example or those in the the `errors/*_traceback.md` files.

 ## Workaround